mkarliner/ThingStudio/private/docs/template-layout.md

 ##Offsets

-To offset, simply add offset-s2 to the class where s signifies the screen class-prefix (s = small, m = medium, l = large) and the number after is the number of columns you want to offset by.
+To start a group of columns somewhere other than the absolute left edge of your template, simply add _offset-sX_ to the class where s signifies the screen class-prefix and X signifies the number of columns by which you want to offset the content.

 <pre>
 &lt;div class="row"&gt;